TritonDataCenter/triton/README.md

 For just a taste: run `svcs` to see running [SMF services](http://wiki.smartos.org/display/DOC/Using+the+Service+Management+Facility).
-Run `vmadm list` to see a list of current VMs (smartos [zones](http://wiki.smartos.org/display/DOC/Zones)).
+Run `vmadm list` to see a list of current VMs (SmartOS [zones](http://wiki.smartos.org/display/DOC/Zones)).
 Each SDC service runs in its own zone.
 For more, see [the SDC operator guide](https://docs.joyent.com/sdc7).